Wendy Williams: Early life

-Career
+Media career

 1986–1994: Career beginnings, WQHT, and WRKS

 Two weeks after graduating from Northeastern, Williams began her career as a disc jockey working for the small, calypso and reggae-oriented WVIS in Frederiksted, U.S. Virgin Islands, but disliked the role because she did not learn as much about radio from her colleagues as she expected.
 Due to low pay and isolation from her family, Williams began sending resumes and demo tapes of herself to other radio stations.
 She left WVIS after eight months and obtained a position at Washington, D.C.'s WOL, but found its oldies radio format incompatible with her personality.
 Williams continued sending tapes to other stations and on November 1, 1987, began as a weekend fill-in on New York City's WQHT.
 After the urban contemporary station hired her full-time to work overnight shifts, she left WOL.

 Williams was fired from WQHT after two years and briefly worked overnight shifts at WPLJ before being hired by WRKS.
 Initially working as a fill-in, WRKS gave Williams a non-compete clause and permanent morning position in May 1990 after WBLS began poaching its employees.
 She joined Jeff Foxx and Spider Webb as part of the station's "Wake-Up Club".
 There, Williams began gossiping about rappers and celebrities during a segment called "Dish the Dirt".
-Those she talked about, such as Bill Cosby and Russell Simmons, called the station and unsuccessfully demanded she be fired.
+Those she talked about, such as Bill Cosby and Russell Simmons, called the station and (unsuccessfully) demanded she be fired.
 As she grew into a popular radio personality, WRKS moved Williams to host the evening drive time slot in April 1991.
 By 1993, she was the highest-rated host in her time slot in the New York City market and received a Billboard Radio Award for R&B Major Market Radio Air Personality of the Year.

 Williams co-hosted American Urban Radio Networks' syndicated Top 30 USA song countdown program in 1993 and USA Music Magazine in 1994.
 By mid-1994, WRKS had suffered a ratings decline amid competition from hip hop-oriented WQHT, which was owned by Emmis Broadcasting.
 In an effort to reverse the trend, WRKS moved Williams back to mornings on September 26, 1994, where she hosted a program titled "Wendy and Company".
 However, Emmis purchased WRKS less than three months later and transferred Williams to WQHT, where she began hosting the evening drive time slot on December 12, 1994.
 As WRKS was reformatted into an urban adult contemporary outlet geared toward older audiences, they believed Williams would better reflect WQHT's younger demographic.